pnp/vscode-viva/README.md

 From our sample gallery, you can quickly get started with one of the Viva Connections Toolkit that were created by the community.

+### Start from a scenario

+Start your solution creation based on the provided set of scenarios with ready to use code to showcase what's possible.
+Scenario solutions are provided with detailed guidance using the [Code Tour](https://aka.ms/codetour) to provide you more details on the structure and options.

 ### Create a new project

 Creating a new project was never easier.
 Just use the **create a Viva Connections project** action, and the extension will guide you through the process.

 ### Project actions

-When you open an M365 Hosted App project, you will be able to perform the following actions:
+When you open any SPFx solution, you will be able to perform the following actions:

 - Sign in and out to your tenant
 - Run gulp tasks